Click on the image above to see the photo gallery.

-National Council members were updated on UFCW Canada’s political action, and youth, education, workplace rights, diversity and inclusion, and women and gender equity programs.
+National Council members were updated on UFCW Canada’s political action, youth, education, workplace rights, diversity and inclusion, and women and gender equity programs.
 Members of the National Council also welcomed federal NDP leader Jagmeet Singh.
-Brother Singh briefed the council on the party’s strategies as the next federal government to build a stronger, healthier, and more secure and equitable future for all workers, families and communities.
+Brother Singh briefed the council on the party’s strategy to form the next federal government and build a stronger, healthier, and more secure and equitable future for all workers and their families.

-Later in the session, the council also explored our union’s work to address automation in the Canadian workforce; mobilizing to counter the threat of and anti-worker legislation; and helping more workers in the cannabis industry gain the advantage of UFCW Canada representation.
-The event marked the first Canadian meeting of UFCW Canada’s newly restructured National Council, since the union’s governing body achieved gender equity in April 2018.
+Later in the session, the council explored our union’s work to address automation in the Canadian workforce; mobilizing to counter the threat of anti-worker legislation; and helping more workers in the cannabis industry gain the advantage of UFCW Canada representation.
+The event marked the first Canadian meeting of UFCW Canada’s newly restructured National Council since the union’s governing body achieved gender equity in April 2018.

 As the union's national executive board, the UFCW Canada National Council meets twice a year to assess the state of the union, decide on national strategies for strengthening the membership's bargaining power with employers, and develop plans for helping more workers who want to form a union.